Kr1mson/flicksync/README.md

 - Run demo.py in demo_src

-- Download the UCF101 dataset and utilise any of the first 20 classes for demo testing
+- Download the UCF101 dataset and utilise any of the classes for demo testing

 ---